Your Cart is Currently Empty

 Also a 2020 study published in the National Library for Medicine studied the use of cannabis generally (including cannabis with THC) and found that there was a 60% reduction in compulsions, 49% reduction in intrusive thoughts, and a 52% reduction in anxiety.
 Now, while this study encompassed all cannabis, they did make the statement that “cannabis with higher doses of CBD led to a larger reduction in compulsive behavior.”

-Treating PTSD with CBD
+PTSD and CBD

 There has been somewhat more human testing on people suffering from PTSD.
 One 2019 study found that people with PTSD who took CBD alongside counseling found a reduction in their symptoms.